888iee/phpAuth/README.md

 # phpAuth
-Basic website with Authentication via php
+Basic website with Authentication via php for Waking Server